Ochiengsteven/mental-health-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- Project for Power learn project Mental Health Awareness [Power learn project](https://powerlearnproject.org/) html & css module.
+- Project for [Power learn project](https://powerlearnproject.org/) Mental Health Awareness.
 - Thanks to the Power learn project team for the great support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>